-Police charge nine-year-old boy with attempted murder of little sister
+Police charge 9-year-old Florida boy with attempted murder of sister

 "The Ocala Police Department wishes for the speedy recovery of the victim and appropriate action from the state for the suspect; whether that be detention or assistance, the end goal is for both of these children to be able to return to normal functioning lives within the community."

-Ms Byrd said the horror incident was expected to have a lasting effect on the local community.
+Byrd said the horror incident was expected to have a lasting effect on the local community.

 "I think the best case scenario here is to get this young man some help," she said.